Julia Lynch Olin: Personal life

 On May 23, 1921, she married Lewis Stuyvesant Chanler (1869–1942), the ex-Lieutenant Governor of New York and a former Democratic candidate for Governor, in Paris.
-He was the fifth son of John Winthrop Chanler and Margaret Astor Ward and the great-grandson of the first John Jacob Astor.
+He was the fifth son of John Winthrop Chanler and Margaret Astor Ward and a great-great-grandson of the first John Jacob Astor.

 She is said to have donated her fortune for the Baha'i faith.
 Julia died on March 11, 1961, at the age of 78.
 In her obituary she was described as "spiritual leader of the Reform Baha'i movement..."